-The Ohio Balanced Growth Initiative was developed to help protect and restore Ohio's watersheds.
-In order to achieve this goal, it is important to understand the current conditions of the watershed and to review some of the key recommendations that have been prepared by the Ohio EPA, local watershed groups, and local jurisdictions to address water quality issues.
+The Ohio Balanced Growth Initiative was developed to protect and restore Ohio's watersheds.
+In order to achieve this goal, it is important to understand the current conditions of the Walnut Creek Watershed and to review some of the key recommendations that have been prepared by the Ohio EPA to address water quality issues.

 The U.S. Clean Water Act (CWA) requires the preparation of a Total Maximum Daily Loads (TMDL) report for all impaired waterways on the Section 303(d) list.
 The TMDL report details sources of impairment and lays out a process for achieving full attainment of Water Quality Standards (WQS), allowing removal of the water body from the 303(d) list.
-The U.S. EPA approved the Olentangy TMDL report in September of 2007.
-The report is based on an extensive survey of the river that was conducted by Ohio EPA during 2003 and 2004.
+The following background information on water quality in Walnut Creek is excerpted from the Ohio EPA's 2010 Total Maximum Daily Loads for the Walnut Creek Watershed5: